-To support high housing growth in the form of mid-rise development along Highbury Road.
+To support high housing growth in the form of mid-rise development, with incrementally taller built forms fronting Whitehorse Road, Station Street and Canterbury Road key movement corridors.

-To create a high-quality public realm with street wall heights that respond to street widths, provide a human scale, recessive upper levels, landscaped street setbacks, solar access to identified public open spaces and a safe and inviting interface to Gardiners Creek (Kooyoongkoot).
+To create a high-quality public realm with street wall heights that respond to street widths, provide a human scale, recessive upper levels, landscaped street setbacks and solar access to identified public open spaces.

-To create a precinct which demonstrates design excellence, environmental sustainability and buildings which support the intended uses.
+To ensure development demonstrates design excellence and environmental sustainability, and buildings which support the intended uses.

-To ensure that development maximises internal amenity by prioritising dwelling orientation to the street and rear of properties with generous rear setbacks incorporating deep soil, canopy trees, and opportunities to locate buildings on side boundaries.
+To ensure development maximises internal amenity by prioritising dwelling orientation to the street and rear of properties with generous rear setbacks incorporating deep soil, canopy trees, and opportunities to locate buildings on side boundaries.